siggisv/remotemo/docs/API_design.md

 Moves the cursor to the given position.

 - If successful, returns `0`.
-- If trying to move the cursor past the edges of the text area, it stay where it was and the function will return `-1`.
+- If trying to move the cursor past the edges of the text area, it stays where it was and the function will return `-1`.

 ```cpp